hirohisa/PageController/README.md

 ## License

-PageController is available under the MIT license.
+PageController is available under the MIT license.